MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/cannot-permanently-delete-site.md

 ms.date: 08/09/2024
 ---

-# Can't permanently delete a site when it's connected to a Microsoft 365 group
+# Can't delete a site connected to a Microsoft 365 group permanently

 ## Symptoms

-When you try to permanently delete a Microsoft 365 group site from the SharePoint admin center, you receive the following error message:
+When you try to permanently delete a site which is connected to a Microsoft 365 group from the SharePoint admin center, you receive the following error message:

 > This site can't be permanently deleted because it's connected to a Microsoft 365 group.

 ## Cause

-To delete a team site that's connected to a Microsoft 365 group, you have to also delete all the group’s resources.
+To delete a team site which is connected to a Microsoft 365 group, you must also delete all the group’s resources.

 ## Resolution